bpesquet/ainotes/README.md

-# AI notes
+# Artificial Intelligence notes

-This repository contains the source and configuration files for my notes on Artificial Intelligence.
+This repository contains the source and configuration files for my notes related to AI.

 ## Dependencies and toolchain